BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 **Ping**: The round-trip time for messages sent from the originating host to a destination computer that are echoed back to the source.
 (Best possible time, cannot be improved)

+#### Peer to Peer Architecture (P2P)

+- Applications get connected to each other directly.

+- No central server.

+ADVANTAGE:
+- Can be scaled rapidly.
+- Decentralized Network.

+Every single computer is a client and a server.

+> Eg: BitTorrent